 ⏱ Reading time: 6 min.

-Read the following article to perfectly prepare yourself for the selection process of your Host Family!
+Read further to prepare yourself for the selection process of your Host Family!

 Are you wondering which criteria you need to consider in order to find the perfect Host Family and which families you can exclude directly from the selection process?